The Vestry: A Rookie Anglican Guide

 By

-Tonight I have another Vestry meeting; maybe my 350th monthly meeting of the elected leadership of Christ Church.
-The Vestry in an Anglican church meets routinely, usually monthly, to give leadership and oversight to the mission and ministry of the congregation.
+Tonight, I have another vestry meeting, maybe my 350th monthly meeting of the elected leadership of Christ Church.
+The vestry in an Anglican church meets routinely, usually monthly, to give leadership and oversight to the congregation’s mission and ministry.

 Sponsored

-But the Christ Church Vestry and I have come to a point of clarity about our roles and responsibilities which I would like to summarize in these 10 ideas:
+But the Christ Church vestry and I have come to a point of clarity about our roles and responsibilities, which I would like to summarize in these ten ideas:

-• 5 for the Rector (my next post).
+• Five for the rector (my next article).

 The Role of the Vestry